• Published January 10, 2025

 And research has found that leaders judged as effective mentors by their direct reports had higher performance ratings from their bosses.

-Mentoring at Work Helps Both New And Experienced Leaders
+Mentoring at Work Helps Both New and Experienced Leaders

 Mentoring can also provide an excellent opportunity for more experienced staff who want to become managers.
 One of the biggest skill gaps that many managers have is the ability to coach, develop, and mentor their own direct reports.
 While developing employees is important for managers to do, many aren’t as strong at it as they need to be.